brendacs/colludia-gatsby/src/content/posts/picks/2020-08-03-7-eye-catching-story-rich-indie-games-pyg-3.markdown

 > A first person next-gen horror game taking place in New Orleans, Louisiana.
 It follows 2 cousins whose pasts are deeply intertwined with the notorious voodooo culture.

-Now I don't usually do horror and like to leave it to the other writers at Colludia, but the graphics of [_Divination_](https://www.redgstudios.com/divination) made me do a double-take.
+Now I don't usually do horror and like to leave it to the other writers at Indie Story Games, but the graphics of [_Divination_](https://www.redgstudios.com/divination) made me do a double-take.
 They were beautiful, and it was no wonder the studio received an [Unreal Dev Grant](https://www.youtube.com/watch?v=TusCLwBEs34) in 2018.
 Despite my tendency to shy away from horror, there was no way I would _not_ include this.

 In this dark game with _very_ high quality graphics, you'll play as both Julian and Antoine, cousins who uncover their own history as well as that of New Orleans' voodoo culture when they become entangled in the dark craft.
 There's little other information about this game as of yet, and I haven't been able to find a trailer.
 However, I plan to dig deeper in an interview with the developers at [RedG Studios](https://www.redgstudios.com) soon enough because for once, I don't think I'm horrified enough to stay away.